 This SEMP supports JIBC's commitment to energy efficiency and conservation by providing a framework for reducing energy consumption and its associated environmental impact.
-The SEMP includes a specific energy reduction target and an action plan of how the target will be achieved.
+The SEMP includes a specific energy reduction target and an action plan for achieving the target.

-By implementing the actions detailed in this SEMP, JIBC is demonstrating leadership through innovation and accountability for the resources it uses as an organization.
-Further, JIBC is also reducing its exposure to energy cost escalations, demonstrating environmentally-responsible development, and reducing its reliance on the province's energy infrastructure.
+By implementing the actions detailed in this SEMP, JIBC demonstrates leadership through innovation and accountability for the resources it uses as an organization.
+Further, JIBC is also reducing its exposure to energy cost escalations, demonstrating environmentally-responsible development, and reducing its reliance on the Province's energy infrastructure.

-An internal review of facilities operations conducted in 2017/18 identified the need for external support for energy management activities including the development of a strategic energy management plan.
+An internal review of facilities operations conducted in 2017/18 identified the need for external support for energy management activities, including developing a strategic energy management plan.
 JIBC joined BC Hydro's Energy Manager Associate Program in March 2019 to address those needs.

 To assist JIBC with energy management, Prism Engineering conducted energy audits for the New Westminster and Maple Ridge campuses in 2018/19.
 The audits identified opportunities for energy-related facility enhancements and organizational behavioural improvements.
+In 2019/20, retrocommissioning studies were carried out to identify deficiencies in the operation of mechanical systems and related controls and determine opportunities for corrective actions and other improvements that reduce energy consumption and demand and increase occupants' comfort.

-The areas for improvement identified in the internal review and the energy audits include:
+The areas for improvement identified in the internal review, the energy audits and retrocommissioning include: